DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 Lighting is critical for reliable operation.
 Theoretically, the lighting should be steady.
 Both LED flood and Fluorescent lighting might degrade results due to the flickering levels of illumination at 100/120 Hz.
 Use quality LED lights.
 The light fittings should not be visible in the camera's field of view.
 A uniform level of lighting is the objective, with a minimum influence from fluctuating daylight, fans and cloud shadows through windows.
 Some experimentation may be needed to avoid local“glare”.
 Images may show white test panels to have several drifting horizontal dull bands produced between cycles of the mains supply(Figure 4).
 Bright lighting is desirable(good quality LEDS?) to enhance colour differentiation.
 Check for flicker by taking a“slo-mo” video on a cell phone.
 Fluoro's are bad!

 The mount needs to be rigid to avoid vibration which can trip sensors due to small image movements.
-It also needs to have a suitable route for a(cat5) cable for its own power supply and the necessary i2c communications.
+It also needs to have a suitable route for a (cat5) cable for its own power supply and the necessary i2c communications.
 The length of this cable needs to be considered if the railway's i2c network is otherwise long.
-The prototype CAM has been fitted with i2c buffers and used on a 20m buffered 5 Volt i2c Cat5 bus, but the quick connection above(using PCA9515A) is for short lengths only(i2c under 3m).
-Up to 7m may be achieved using 2k pull-up resistance and one LTC4311“terminator” to enhance signal rise time.
-Benchtop mounting with mirrors minimizes this length issue.
+The prototype CAM has been fitted with i2c buffers and used on a 20m buffered 5 Volt i2c Cat5 bus, but the quick connection above (using PCA9515A) is for short lengths only (i2c under 3m).
+Up to 7m may be achieved using 2k pull-up resistance and one LTC4311 “terminator” to enhance signal rise time.
+Benchtop mounting with mirrors may minimize this length issue.
 A very good alternative for longer cables is the Sparkfun differential Endpoint system.

 Most reliable results may be obtained with light grey coloured ballast and dark sleepers.
-If results are inadequate,light green(grass?) or yellow"reflectors" between the rails may relieve any problem.(recommended in fiddle yards)If lighting throws shadows beside rolling stock, the shadows can be used advantageously by good sensor placement.
+If results are inadequate,light green (grass?) or yellow "reflectors" between the rails may relieve any problem (recommended in fiddle yards).
+If lighting throws shadows beside rolling stock, the shadows may be used advantageously by good sensor placement.

 For initial configuration, access to the sensorCAM's USB port is important.
-Loading computer code over a long USB cable is problematic, but monitoring and tweaking settings may be done with a reduced BAUD rate or a(5m?)buffered USB cable at 115200 BAUD.
-A benchtop mounting with mirror would help here.
+Loading computer code over a long USB cable is problematic, but monitoring and tweaking settings may be done with a reduced BAUD rate or a (5m?) buffered USB cable at 115200 BAUD.
+A benchtop mounting with mirror might help here.

 With regards lighting, fluoroescent or LED lighting normally flickers at twice mains frequency so it pulses at 100 or 120Hz.
 This is normally tolerable, but it can be seen in a sensorCAM image on a uniformly white test panel as below(Figure 5).
 In 100mSec there could be up to 10 bands in one image.
-SensorCAM tries to synchronise with the mains frequency, but if it fails the faint bands will drift across the sensors and potentially trip them in the worst case scenario.
-Set the threshold high enough to avoid such trips.
+SensorCAM needs to synchronise with the mains frequency, but if it fails the faint bands will drift across the sensors and potentially trip them in the worst case scenario.
+Set the threshold high enough to avoid such trips or (better) change lighting.
 Figure 4 shows an example of bad 100Hz banding.

 ![Test Image with Light Banding](/_static/images/ex-sensorcam/test-image-light-banding.png)